 2. Disable Dynamic Ticks and HPET

-Dynamic ticks are useful for laptop users because they might save a bit of battery, but they can wreck your performance on desktop PCs.
+Dynamic ticks are useful for laptop users because they might save a bit of battery but can wreck your performance on desktop PCs.

-There’s also the issue with High Precision Event Timer, or HPET for short.
+There’s also the issue with High Precision Event Timer or HPET.
 Many users report that HPET increases latency, which in turn causes micro stutters.

 Here is how to disable both dynamic ticks and HPET through Command Prompt: